root676/G08_python_for_geosciences/README.md

 # French Terminal Roulette

-The French Terminal Roulette programm can be started with the `main.py` file.
+The French Terminal Roulette program can be started with the `main.py` file.
 The program is implemented through object-orientated python-programming, which makes the code more readable and easier to debug by splitting the code base into short, easy to understand methods.